These predicates add a dynamic clause, Clause, to the Prolog database. They optionally return a database reference in Ref:

 | ?- assert((p(X) :- X)).
 (A) | ?- assert((p(X) :- call(X))).
 (B)

-Ref should be uninstantiated; a range exception is signalled if Ref does not unify with its return value.
-This exception is signalled after the assert has been completed.
+Ref should be uninstantiated; a range exception is signaled if Ref does not unify with its return value.
+This exception is signaled after the assert has been completed.

-Any uninstantiated variables in the Clause will be replaced by new private variables, along with copies of any subgoals blocked on these variables (see ref-sem-sec).
+Any uninstantiated variables in the Term will be replaced by brand new, unattributed variables (see ref-sem-sec).